I warmly welcome you to

 that can help you and your organisation

-I partner with organisations to create meaningful and lasting change by embedding race equity and antiracism into policies, culture and behaviours.
+I partner with organisations to create meaningful and lasting change by embedding race equity into policies, leadership decisions and daily interactions - moving beyond theory to practical implementation.

-Accessible, slower-paced and trauma-informed group and 1-1 sessions, encouraging body-mind connection and feeling of belonging for all folks.
+Accessible, trauma-informed group and 1-1 sessions, encouraging body-mind connection and feeling of belonging for all folks.
+Yoga that is beneficial for anyone, but especially helpful for neurodivergent folks, those going through peri-menopause, those with history of trauma or suffering from stress and burnout.

 — Dr Victoria Avery, Keeper, European Sculpture & Decorative Arts, The Fitzwilliam Museum, University of Cambridge.
 Co-Curator of Black Atlantic: Power, People, Resistance (Fitzwilliam Museum, Cambridge, 8 September 2023 – 7 January 2024) and Lead Curator of the follow-on exhibition (21 February – 1 June 2025)